egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 5 Answers.md

 -> P(x) >= 0 ∀x ∈ X

--> PMF is used for *continuous* random variables and shows the probability of x.
+-> PDF is used for *continuous* random variables and shows the probability of x.

 -> Normal distribution is an example of PDF.

 -> P(x) >= 0 ∀x ∈ X

 Now, consider a PDF having a really small sigma value.
-In that case, the Probability densities will be really high.
+In that case, the Probability densities will be really high (Has to sum up to 1 in all cases).
 Here is an example:

 ```python
 import numpy as np